Japan revises Fukushima cleanup plan, delays key steps

 770,000 TONS OF RADIOACTIVE WASTE

 Japan has yet to develop a plan to dispose of the highly radioactive melted fuel and other debris that come out of the reactors.
 TEPCO will compile a plan for those after the first decade of melted fuel removal.
 Managing the waste will require new technologies to reduce its volume and toxicity.
-TEPCO and the government say they plan to build a site to store the waste and debris removed from the reactors, but finding one and getting public consent would be difficult.
+TEPCO and the government say they plan to build a site to store waste and debris removed from the reactors, but finding one and obtaining public consent will be difficult.

 Additionally, there will be an estimated 770,000 tons of solid radioactive waste by 2030, including contaminated debris and soil, sludge from water treatment, scrapped tanks and other waste.
-They will be sorted out, treated, compacted for safe storage under a plan to be compiled by 2028.
+They will be sorted, treated and compacted for safe storage under a plan to be compiled by 2028.

 ———